 The following table sets forth, to our knowledge, the common stock ownership of the selling stockholders, as of May 9, 2005, as adjusted to reflect the sale of the common stock in this offering.
-Except as described in this prospectus, the selling stockholders have not held any position or office or had any other material relationship with us or any of our predecessors or affiliates within the past three years.
+Except as described in this prospectus, the selling stockholders have not held any position or office or had any other material relationship with us or any of our predecessors or affiliates within the past three years, and except as described in this prospectus, none of the selling stockholders is a broker-dealer or an affiliate of a broker-dealer.